gohugoio/hugoDocs/content/en/content-management/multilingual.md

 {{< /code-toggle >}}

 The value of `contentDir` can be any valid path, even absolute path references.
-The only restriction is that the content dirs cannot overlap.
+The only restriction is that the content directories cannot overlap.

 Considering the following example in conjunction with the configuration above: